versatilecoder/ImgurAppSpringBoot/README.md

 Assumptions:
-1. A Person can login using Username and Password
-2. At time of registration Person provide password as well
+1. At time of registration Person provide password as well
+2. UserName should be unique at registeration
+3. A Person can login using Username and Password
-3. To view List of Images, person will get urls of all images in response
+4. To view List of Images, person will get urls of all images in response
-4. Every image has imageid attached even if displaued on UI.
+5. Every image has imageid attached even if displaued on UI.
-5. To view just one image, person on passing imageid, will get the URL
+6. To view just one image, person on passing imageid, will get the URL
-6. All testing done on localhost(kafka,jenkins,nexus,h2)
+7. All testing done on localhost(kafka,jenkins,nexus,h2)